Application Deadline: Dec. 1

 Applying to The University of Texas at Austin as a music major is a two-part process that requires separate applications to the university and the Sarah and Ernest Butler School of Music.
 The Butler School of Music accepts applications for fall semesters only.

 To be considered, complete and submit the following:

 Follow the Office of Admissions instructions to submit the online application, application fee, essay, short answer responses, transcripts, test scores and other required documents.

-Freshman applicants can submit either the ApplyTexas application or the Coalition for Access, Affordability, and Success application.
+Freshman applicants can submit either the ApplyTexas application or the Coalition for College application.
 Only one application should be completed, and your choice will not impact your admission decision.

 To be seriously considered for admission to the Butler School of Music, select a music major as your first-choice major.

 - Begin a new application for the Fall (Aug - Dec) 2020 semester.